FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 ### Full Security Assessment

-During this phase, the 3PAO develops a SAP and tests the CSP’s system according to the FedRAMP guidelines and requirements.
-If the CSP has partnered with a federal agency, and is using the “Just-In-Time” linear approach described in the table above, it is recommended that the agency approve the SAP before the 3PAO initiates testing.
+During this phase, the 3PAO develops a SAP and tests the CSP's system according to the FedRAMP guidelines and requirements.
+If the CSP has partnered with a federal agency, and is using the "Just-In-Time" linear approach described in the table above, it is recommended that the agency approve the SAP before the 3PAO initiates testing.
 During testing, it is critical that no changes are made to the CSO, and that it is frozen from a development perspective.
 Once the testing